google/docsy-example/content/en/docs/Examples/_index.md

 ---
-title: "Examples"
+title: "Usage"
-linkTitle: "Examples"
+linkTitle: "Usage"
 weight: 4
 date: 2020-09-15
 description: >
   Demonstrations and tutorials to help you get to know COAsT.
 ---

+In order to describe some of the usages of this repository, we prepared a list of examples usages.

-The examples in `Notebooks` are tutorials automatically rendered from the python notebooks in [COAsT:examples_scripts/notebook_tutorials](https://github.com/British-Oceanographic-Data-Centre/COAsT/tree/master/example_scripts/notebook_tutorials).
-These can be downloaded and run locally with the [example data](https://linkedsystems.uk/erddap/files/COAsT_example_files/).
+On the [Notebooks section](http://localhost:1313/COAsT/docs/example/notebooks), the examples are tutorials automatically rendered from the python notebooks in [COAsT:examples_scripts/notebook_tutorials:runnable_notebooks](https://github.com/British-Oceanographic-Data-Centre/COAsT/tree/master/example_scripts/notebook_tutorials/runnable_notebooks).
+These can be downloaded and run locally with some example data and example configuration files, that you can download following the procedures describer on the [Getting Started section](https://british-oceanographic-data-centre.github.io/COAsT/docs/examples/notebooks/).

-Within COAsT, configuration files are used to pass information about the example data files.
-The configuration files used with the example data can be [downloaded](https://british-oceanographic-data-centre.github.io/COAsT/docs/getting-started/#example-configuration-files) or linked to a local version of the [COAsT repository](https://github.com/British-Oceanographic-Data-Centre/COAsT/tree/master/config).
-These files should be placed in a ``config`` directory in your working directory, and form a useful template for loading new data files.

 This Examples section is split into: